berndporr/fastcgi_json_cpp_api/README.md

 C++ Header-only event driven communication between jQuery in a web-browser via nginx.

 This was developed because of a lack of a lightweight jQuery to C++ communication.
-This is a small helper which can easily be included in any C++ application which needs to talk to a web page where realtime data needs to be exchanged.
+It's a small helper which can easily be included in any C++ application which needs to talk to a web page where realtime data needs to be exchanged.